CXuesong/WikiClientLibrary/README.md

 # Wiki Client Library

-A .NET Standard asynchronous MediaWiki API client library for wiki sites.
+A hand-crafted asynchronous [MediaWiki](https://www.mediawiki.org/) API client library for wiki sites (including [Wikipedia](https://www.wikipedia.org/) and its sister projects, as well as [Wikia](https://cxuesong.github.io/WikiClientLibrary/html/community.wikia.com)).
 This library aims for human users, as well as bots.

-This package is now available on NuGet.
+The package is now available on NuGet.
 You may install the package using the following command in the Package Management Console

 ```powershell
 Install-Package CXuesong.MW.WikiClientLibrary
 ```

+If you bump into bugs, have any suggestions or need a feature, feel free to open an issue or leave me a message on [This blog page](http://cxuesong.com/archives/747).

+The change logs are on the [releases page](https://github.com/CXuesong/WikiClientLibrary/releases).

+For the API references of the latest pre-release, see <https://cxuesong.github.io/WikiClientLibrary>.

 Before running the test cases, please take a look at the [last section](#setting-up-test-cases).